RafieAmandio/CH-4-BE/docs/api-contract/attendee.md

 ## Validation Rules

 ### General Rules
-- `attendeeId` must belong to the authenticated user or valid temporary token
+- Valid attendee token must be provided for all authenticated endpoints
 - All required questions must have answers
 - Attendee must have a goals category selected before submitting answers